No reviews

 Save:

-• keep your long pepper pepper in closed packaging
+• store your long pepper in closed packaging

 • preferably store in a dark, dry and cool place